 It’s just like what Netflix does for TV shows and films, except that video games are much larger files and so require a lot more internet speed to work smoothly.
 You’ll need 35Mbps alone just to stream a game this way.

-Latest broadband statistics show that Virgin is the best internet service provider when it comes to both download and upload speeds, with speeds of 97.6% and 98.8%, respectively.
+Our latest broadband statistics show that Virgin Media is the best internet service provider when it comes to both download and upload speeds, with speeds of 97.6% and 98.8%, respectively.

 Check out our comprehensive guide to read more about the best broadband speeds for gaming.